3fun4/frontend-nanodegree-feedreader/README.md

 This project uses [Jasmine](https://jasmine.github.io) to test the functionality of a feed reader.

 ## How to run
-* Download the zip file or clone the repository
+* Download the Github zip file or clone the repository.
-* Open the index.html in a web browser
+* Open the index.html file in a browser.

 ## List of testing
 * RSS Feeds